 The mission of the Division of Pediatric Infectious Diseases is to provide care to children with suspected or known infections, to minimize the risk of serious pediatric infections, to serve as a resource to the medical community regarding best practices in diagnosis, treatment, and prevention, provide aid to the community and to treat infectious complications effectively when they occur.
 In addition, we strive to address important issues related to the prevention and treatment of infections in children.

-Lucile Salter Packard Children's Hospital at Stanford and Stanford University Hospital are physically contiguous.
-The vast majority of pediatric patient care occurs at Lucile Packard Children's Hospital at Stanford.
-However, some of the pediatric infectious diseases support services are based at Stanford University Hospital.
+Stanford Medicine Children's Health and Stanford Health Care are physically contiguous.
+The vast majority of pediatric patient care occurs at Stanford Medicine Children's Health.
+However, some of the pediatric infectious diseases support services are based at Stanford Health Care.

 For more information on Patient Care, please see: https://med.stanford.edu/pedsid/patient_care.html.

 The Global Child Health Media Initiative aims to engage families around the world, through innovative digital media productions.
 We collaborate with academic institutions and global health agencies to translate evidence-based health recommendations into messages that are easily understood and shared.
 Our academic collaborators work at the WHO, UNICEF, the IASC, the Harvard T.H.
 Chan School of Public Health, the University of Texas Rio Grande Valley School of Medicine, the Clinton Health Access Initiative and the Heidelberg Institute of Global Health.
 Creative partners around the world share their talents to help us deliver our messages with a little bit of magic and inspiration.
 This initiative is led by Maya Adam M.D.